dkazakov8/dkazakov8/README.md

 </h3>

 <p>
 Hello, I'm a developer who strives for the best code architecture for Enterprise-level web applications.
-Currently I live in Armenia (a small country surrounded by beautiful mountains) and am preparing to move to Australia or the UK.
-I have a nice job as a Frontend architect in a relatively small but fast-growing and promising company FoodRocket (a food-tech start-up from the USA).
 </p>

 <p>